DoclerLabs/openstack/openstack-installer/docs/installation.rst

   - For Ceph, it is recommended to have separate management and cluster communication interfaces.

 - NTP should be working on all nodes.
 - All nodes must have an user 'ansible' created, ssh passwordless login enabled from the deployment node, and sudo rights.
+Several deployment tools, like MAAS, creates an 'ubuntu' user by default with sudo rights.
+It can be used, too, but have to give '-u ubuntu' parameter in the ansible-playbook command line, or change ansible.cfg remote_user parameter.

 3. Installation
 ===============